Member Since: December 10, 2008

 Solving problems (most problems) and keepin' it real

-Snowboarding, sculpting, drawing, collages, painting, philosophy, music (listening to, making and understanding), horror flicks, anything sci-fi, entomology, cymatics, chaos theory, world history, energy harvesting and zero-point energy, Tesla.
+Snowboarding, sculpting, drawing, collages, painting, philosophy, music (listening to, making and understanding), horror flicks, anything sci-fi, entomology, cymatics, chaos theory, world history.

 Check out the next chapter in the aquaponics automation saga.
 The project has moved beyond a small indoor system to automating an entire geodesic dome greenhouse full of many different systems.